The Ship and the Sea

 The Ship and the Sea (Portuguese: O Navio e o Mar) is a documentary film written and directed by Lara Sousa, and Everlane Moraes and produced by Lara Sousa, Everlane Moraes, Matheus Mello and Emerson Dindo.

 Production

-The creative documentary film is to be shot and produced in Brazil, Mozambique and Spain by the production companies: La Selva Ecosistema Creatiu and Produtora Portátil.
+The creative documentary film is to be shot and produced in Brazil and Mozambique by the production companies: Pàttàki Audiovisual, Produtora Portátil and Kulunga Filmes.
 The film output format is in Color, Digital/Digital 5.1, Dolby Stereo format.
 The production is still being developed.

 Plot/Synopsis

 A decision was reached by Everlane and Lara from Brazil and Mozambique, respectively, who are both black filmmakers, to mirror by travelling to each other's country in a crisscross manner and then, looking at each other's films inquisitively to pick out the missing traits of their black identities on both sides in order to fill in the missing trait gaps.

 Reception

 The film was selected at the 11th Durban International Film Festival (DIFF 2020) held between September 10 to 20, online, alongside about 30 other films as one of the Finance Forum Projects.